 LADY SINGS THE BLUES - LAUGHING AT LIFE ( Big Bear Records, recorded live on July 10th 2015 at the Birmingham Library Theatre as part of the Birmingham Jazz Festival )

-Jazz from the swing era is what got me interested in music and in playing the drums aged 11, so it's nice to now be playing and have recorded with some of the top British exponents of the jazz of the thirties and early forties, who in turn have worked with many of the Americans who were the creators and master practitioners of it.
-I first heard pianist Brian Dee and bassist Len Skeat on an LP with top trombonist Bill Watrous and drummer Martin Drew when I was about 15, and they've also recorded with drummer Butch Miles ( of Count Basie's 1970's big band ) who was one of my early idols.
-The rest of the band is Val Wiseman (vocals), Digby Fairweather (trumpet), Roy Williams (trombone) and Julian Marc Stringle ( tenor and clarinet).
+Jazz from the swing era is what got me interested in music and in playing the drums aged 11, so it was nice to play and record with some of the top British exponents of the jazz of the thirties and early forties, who in turn had worked with many of the Americans who were the creators and master practitioners of it.
+I first heard pianist Brian Dee and bassist Len Skeat on an LP with top trombonist Bill Watrous and drummer Martin Drew when I was about 15, and they'd also recorded with drummer Butch Miles ( of Count Basie's 1970's big band ) who was one of my early idols.
+The rest of the band is Val Wiseman (vocals), Digby Fairweather (cornet), Roy Williams (trombone) and Julian Marc Stringle ( tenor and clarinet).